illuspas/Node-Media-Server/README.md

 ```

 # Rtsp/Rtmp Relay
-NodeMediaServer implement RTSP and RTMP relay with ffmpeg.
+NodeMediaServer implements RTSP and RTMP relay with ffmpeg.

 ## Static pull
 The static pull mode is executed at service startup and reconnect after failure.